Do you print on 100% recycled office paper? Epson does!

-Author: Kristie BakerKristie joined us in July 2016 to help manage our relationships with corporate, government and philanthropic partners, sponsors and supporters.
+Author: Kristie BakerKristie is Head of Partnerships at Planet Ark and manages our relationships with corporate, government and philanthropic partners, sponsors and supporters.
 After a seven year career in media partnerships, Kristie was attracted to Planet Ark for the opportunity to put her passion for nature and the environment to good use.

 - Don’t let the holiday season go to waste »